-Visit the magnificent Cave of Melidoni The cave of Melidoni, or Gerontospilios as the locals used to call it is 31 kilometers from Rethymnon and 2 kilometers from the village of Melidoni.
+Visit the magnificent Cave of Melidoni The cave of Melidoni, or Gerontospilios as the locals used to call it is 31 kilometres from Rethymnon and 2 kilometres from the village of Melidoni.
 It used to be an important ritual place in the Neolithic times, during the Minoan period it was dedicated to the mythological bronze giant Talos.
 An inscription found during the excavations in the cave shows that in the Roman era the place was dedicated to the worship of Hermes (Mercury).
 The cave played an important role during the revolts of Cretan people against the Ottoman domination as it served as a place to hide for the warriors and a refuge for the population.

 Palace of Knossos